 The Stage Shows are a Must

 Even if you choose to do nothing all day but lay by the pool and relax, you need to take the hour out of your evening and attend the live shows.
 They are incredible and so fun.
 We have been to Broadway and seen shows there, so we can honestly tell you that the talent, the costumes and stage sets are all right up there with the best of them.
 We were lucky enough to see Frozen in its inaugural year on the Disney Wonder.
 And if you think you’ve seen Frozen or heard the song Let it Go too many times, you’re wrong.
 This show blew my mind!
+We also had the pleasure of seeing the new Beauty and the Beast show on the Disney Dream and it was one of the most fantastic shows we’ve ever seen.
 We only met a few other people who chose not to go to the shows and they regretted not going.
 Don’t suffer from FOMO.
 Just go to the shows.
 There are two each night so that both dinner rotations are able to attend.

 You Will Probably be Sitting With Strangers at Dinner

 Eating with strangers may or may not appeal to you.
 As a first time cruiser though it totally took us by surprise!
 There is a chance that if this is your honeymoon cruise or you’re celebrating a special occasion, that you may be seated alone.
 You will need to let Disney Cruise Line know ahead of time though if you want that option.